lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 **💭 Dashboard Insights**

-- When analysing the overall available information regarding salary and work information in data field, some insightful trends can be observed if analysing the pandemic (2020-2021) to the most recent period (2024-2025):
+- When analyzing the overall available information regarding salary and work information in data field, some insightful trends can be observed if analyzing the pandemic (2020-2021) to the most recent period (2024-2025):

 **_1. General Metrics (Annual Salary, USD)_**